cyverse-archive/DiscoveryEnvironmentBackend/services/saved-searches/README.md

       -p, --port PORT                                          Port number
       -c, --config PATH      /etc/iplant/de/saved-searches.edn  Path to the config file -v, --version                                            Print out the version number.
-      -f, --log-file PATH                                      Path to the log file.
-      -s, --log-size SIZE                                      Max Size of the logs in MB.
-      -b, --log-backlog MAX                                    Max number of rotated logs to retain.
-      -l, --log-level LEVEL                                    One of: trace debug info warn error fatal report -h, --help
+      -h, --help

 Here is a config file with all of the available settings: